tusharmarda/OrderConfirmation/README.md

 Created as part of assignment round for Meesho interview.

+## Features
+1. It has four separate stateless services that run independent of each other.
+The SMS and Email microservices can be re-used for other purposes, like sending promotional messages.
+2. A dummy Message Queue class has been implemented that supports multiple listeners.
+We can tweak the numbers in runner.py to simulate multiple servers running the same service concurrently, and see the increase in efficiency.

 ### To-Do

-1. Organize output by multiple threads
-2. Improve MessageQ to be able to register multiple listeners at once
-3. Refactor logging to a separate module
+1. Refactor logging to a separate module